Jefferson's controversial relationship emerges in exhibit

-In June, I travelled to Virginia and visited Monticello, the ancestral home of Thomas Jefferson, our third president.
+In June, I traveled to Virginia and visited Monticello, the ancestral home of Thomas Jefferson, our third president.
 Since my last visit in 2003 some things had changed.
-The most significant change being Monticello’s exhibit, which opening in 2018, acknowledging Jefferson’s relationship with a female slave he had owned named Sally Hemings.
+The most significant change being Monticello’s exhibit, which opened in 2018, acknowledging Jefferson’s relationship with a female slave he had owned named Sally Hemings.

 In my 20s, I became friends with Barbara McLaughlin, who worked as a tour guide at Monticello until she was fired.